Why Toddlers Respond Better to Guidance Than “No”

 toddler on a bike with mother

-Why “No” Often Backfires
+Why “No” Often Escalates Things

-A toddler who hears:
+A child who hears:

-“No running!”
+“No running”

 The Simple Shift That Changes Everything